-Qualified high school students can have the opportunity to take JHU undergraduate level courses during the summer.
+Qualified high school students can have the opportunity to take undergraduate level courses during the summer at Johns Hopkins University.
 In addition, to earning college credit, students experience life at Hopkins while living on campus and engaging in academic and social activities with their peers.

 This Summer: Gain an Edge!